 Where are the waterfalls in the Boundary Waters?

-There are several great waterfalls to visit in the Boundary Waters, which include our personal favorites of Rebecca, Curtain Lower, and Upper Basswood Falls.
+There are several great waterfalls in the Boundary Waters, including our favorites of Rebecca, Curtain Lower, and Upper Basswood Falls.

 How many waterfalls are in Minnesota?